Lori Weitzner: Awards and recognition

-Weitzner's work belongs to the permanent collections of such museums as Cooper Hewitt, Musee des Arts Decoratifs, the Museum of Architecture and Design, and London's Victoria and Albert Museum, among others.
-She is the recipient of over 25 prestigious design awards, including several Best of the Year awards from Interior Design Magazine and a nomination for a Chrysler Design Award.
+Weitzner's work belongs to the permanent collections of such museums as Cooper Hewitt, Musee des Arts Decorates, the Museum of Architecture and Design, and London's Victoria and Albert Museum, among others.
+She is the recipient of over 25 design awards, including several Best of the Year awards from Interior Design Magazine and a nomination for a Chrysler Design Award.